Wind Turbine Maintenance

 With the advent of smart technologies, wind turbine maintenance has become increasingly data-driven.
 Many modern turbines are equipped with monitoring systems that track performance indicators in real-time, allowing for proactive maintenance and quicker fault detection.

-Key Performance Indicators to Monitor:
+Key Performance Indicators to Monitor on WTGs

 Rotor Speed: Rotor speed must be within a specific range to ensure the turbine is generating electricity efficiently.
 Deviations can indicate problems with the generator or gearbox.